Chinchillas have emotions.

 Outside of these recommendations, your best course of action is to simply pay attention and make sure that you are keeping your chinchillas out of harm’s way.

-Getting Your Chinchillas to Like Each Other and Proper Bonding
+Getting Your Chinchillas To Like Each Other

-Let your chinchillas interact and communicate in this fashion in the beginning phases before allowing them to live together.
+Let your chinchillas interact and communicate through the bars, before allowing them to live together.
 Allow them to get used to each others’ smells and behaviors.

-This is a great way to ensure that you can supervise during their first face to face interaction with one another.
+This is a great way to ensure that you can supervise their first face to face interactions with one another.
 I recommend using a pop-up animal play tent to make this strategy even more effective.

 A pop-up animal play tent allows for a closer space for you and your chinchillas to interact.
 Yes, my friends, there is plenty of room for you and both chinchillas to sit inside of the animal playpen.